YottaDB/YDBDoc/ProgGuide/langfeat.rst

    ^|"M2.GLD"|A --> REGIONA --> SEGMENT1 --> FILE2.DAT
    ^|"M3.GLD"|A --> REGION3 --> SEGMENT3 --> FILE1.DAT

-For more information on Global Directories, refer to the `"Global Directory Editor" <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ chapter of the Administration and Operations Guide.
+For more information on Global Directories, refer to the `"Global Directory Editor" <../AdminOpsGuide/gde.html>`_ chapter of the Administration and Operations Guide.

+.. _opt-ydb-env-xltn-fac:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Optional YottaDB Environment Translation Facility